Agilent Technologies

 Series A in 2022

-PreciseDx is a company specializing in cancer risk stratification by providing patient-specific risk assessments through the analysis of morphological features.
-Utilizing artificial intelligence and its proprietary Morphology Feature Array™, PreciseDx develops disease-specific assays that offer detailed insights into each patient's risk profile and potential outcomes, thereby enhancing treatment decision-making.
-The company combines its clinical, regulatory, and translational research expertise to advance technologies in areas such as clinical modeling, patient phenotyping, and image analysis, ultimately aiming to improve patient outcomes and quality of life in the realm of cancer and other diseases.
+PreciseDx is a specialized company focused on cancer risk stratification, providing patient-specific risk assessments through the analysis of morphological features.
+By leveraging artificial intelligence and its proprietary Morphology Feature Array™, PreciseDx develops disease-specific assays that enhance the understanding of a patient's risk profile and potential outcomes.
+This innovative approach allows clinical teams to gain valuable insights and actionable intelligence, facilitating more personalized treatment decisions.
+The company's expertise spans clinical modeling, patient phenotyping, image analysis, and the application of big data in real-world scenarios, ultimately aiming to improve patient outcomes and quality of life in cancer care and other diseases.

 Nicoya Lifesciences